BEFORE YOU VISIT THE AWLQ TO FOSTER AN ANIMAL PLEASE ENSURE YOU HAVE THE FOLLOWING:

 - Patience and affection – Your foster pet will need you to care for their emotional and mental wellbeing as well as seeing to their physical needs.
 Spending time with them and socialising them is key to their future happiness.

-- Existing pets in the home – You can still foster if you already have pets.
-All cats and dogs will need to be up to date with their vaccinations.
+- Existing pets in the home – You can foster if you already have pets, AWLQ asks that all cats and dogs will need to be up to date with their vaccinations and we do ask you to keep existing cats and dogs separate from any foster cats and kittens.
+A bathroom or laundry works perfectly for this.
 Please take into account the personality and health of your existing pets when considering fostering.

 - Council regulations – Please make sure you are aware of any local council regulation regarding the keeping of pets.